ragley/Ragleys-STR/README.md

 # Ragley's Skyrim Together Reborn Testing Repo

+I am fairly new to wabbajack so bear with me, and let me know if theres improvements to make

 ## Install Wabbajack
 1. Install Wabbajack according to the instructions at: https://github.com/wabbajack-tools/wabbajack (NOT IN ROOT OF DRIVE, PROGRAM FILES, or DOWNLOADS.
 It needs to be in a new folder)
 2. Download the Wabbajack files from this repo.